 - On-premises.
 Our Speech to Text model can be used on-premises without any external connections.

-The model was built based on data collected from public sources and was prepared for model training by using crowdsourcing.
+The model in the Finnish language was built based on data collected from public sources.
+The crowdsourcing is great to run this project.
 First tests on real customer phone calls have been very positive.
 Even if the model has not been adapted to specific customer’s phone calls, it has a lower word error rate than Google’s Speech to Text API.
-Feelingstream’s model has the added advantage that its error rate could be decreased even further.
+Feelingstream’s FIN ASR model has the added advantage that its error rate could be decreased even further.

 If you are interested in detecting business-critical patterns in customer conversations, contact us or come see us at AI Monday in Helsinki on 21st October 2019.
-Please follow the link for registration.
+Please see the recording in English (the article is in Finnish, but the video is in English).

 Risto Hinno is a Lead Feeling Scientist at Feelingstream and takes care of developing AI-based models for detecting business-critical patterns from customer conversations.